 - s.
 Affordable units must contain the same basic appliances as the market rate units.
 Units shall contain complete living facilities including a stove, kitchen cabinets, plumbing fixtures, a refrigerator, a microwave, and laundry hook-ups suitable for standard washer and dryers. - t.
 The affordable housing units shall have the same access and terms of use to all on-site amenities and services as other occupants in the same Subdistrict. - u.
-To the maximum extent permitted by law and by DHCD, a local preference will be provided for the leasing of five (5) of the affordable units in accordance with the provisions above, for the duration of one year after the issuance of the respective CO. - v.
+To the maximum extent permitted by law and by DHCD, a local preference will be provided for the leasing of five (5) of the affordable units in accordance with the provisions above of condition 4.5.3 of the decision, for the duration of one year after the issuance of the respective CO. - v.
 The Applicant shall obtain written approval of the BHT for the initial distribution of affordable and local preference units before the CO for Building 100.